9967819/Django-postorius/src/postorius/doc/setup.rst

 Install Postorius
 =================

-Postorius supports Python 3.5+ and Django 2.0+.
+Postorius supports Python 3.6+ and Django 2.2+.
+This information could however be out-of-date at a future time.
+Please refer to the the setup.py for the latest supported version of Django.

 Latest release